Autianic/clockworkpi-linux/README.md

 If there are conflicting files, those should be the dts files that reside in the `/boot/dtbs` directory.
 Delete the conflicting files and retry the installation.

-Watch the pacman install logs and adjust the mkinitcpio configuration to load the modules needed for the display panel and more.
+Watch the `pacman` install logs and adjust the `mkinitcpio` configuration to load the modules needed for the display panel and more.

 Also install the other packages as needed to get WiFi, bluetooth and audio working.

-Once everything is done, shut the VM down and make sure outstanding writes to the `mmc.img` are done and nothing is writing to it.
+Return to the section you came from, if you were directed here.

 ### Flashing the prepared image onto the SD card

+Once everything is done, shut the VM or chroot session down and make sure outstanding writes to the `mmc.img` are done and nothing is writing to it and nothing of it is mounted.

 You may now `dd` the image to the SD card.
 Due to buffering the first bunch of Gigabytes will go through very fast and `dd` will seemingly hang at the end of